 Editors like Photoshop will often offer a “Save for Web” export option, which does some of the file compression work for you, stripping unimportant metadata and shrinking your image file size.
 If using Photoshop, do it!

-YOUR MAGIC SPELL: Choose lossless whenever possible and “Save for Web.”
+YOUR MAGICAL OPTIMIZATION SPELL: Choose lossless whenever possible and “Save for Web.”

 Naming your Images